• Skip to primary navigation

 Make the brownie batter:

-3. Gradually, fold the dry mixture into the wet mixture until almost all the flour pockets are gone.
-Fold in the chocolate chips, then fold in the final pockets of flour.
+• Gradually, fold the dry mixture into the wet mixture until almost all the flour pockets are gone.
+Fold in the chocolate chunks, then fold in the final pockets of flour.

 Make the pumpkin batter: